-2022 Annual Report
+2023 Annual Report

 Index of Programs

 - Countywide Action Plan

 - Dirt & Gravel Roads

 - Erosion & Sediment Control

 - Watershed Assessment & Restoration

 - Chesapeake Bay

 - Nutrient Management

+- Agriculture Conservation Assistance Program

 - Farmland Preservation

 - Environmental Education

 - Other District Activities

-The Mifflin County Conservation District (MCCD) was organized in 1956 as a legal subdivision of state and local government, under the authority of Act 217, to assist the county's landowners with natural resource related concerns, and provide the technical and financial assistance to implement conservation practices on their land.
+The Mifflin County Conservation District (MCCD) was organized in 1956 as a legal subdivision of state and local government, under the authority of Act 217, to assist the county's landowners with natural resource related concerns, and to provide technical and financial assistance to implement conservation practices on their land.
 There are 66 conservation districts in Pennsylvania, representing every county except Philadelphia, and nearly 3,000 nationwide, dedicated to conserving our soil and water resources.

 The MCCD continues to administer many state and regional programs for local natural resource conservation.
-New activities for 2022 included Countywide Action Plan (CAP) implementation funding and Spotted Lanternfly outreach and education.
-See all of the accomplishments and activities for each program highlighted in the next few pages of our 2022 Annual Report.
+New activities for 2023 included the Agriculture Conservation Assistance Program (ACAP) and grant awards from the Growing Greener and Section 319 programs.
+See all of the accomplishments and activities for each program highlighted in the next few pages of our 2023 Annual Report.

 - Trevor Weaver, District Manager